ACCURATE PRENATAL ANSWERS

 The hurt from a wrong answer lasts a lifetime.

 Every day moms get inaccurate information from older prenatal screening tests – the hurt and consequences last a lifetime.

 Unite with other moms for more accurate prenatal answers.

 Let your voice be heard.

-We are committed to ensuring that all pregnant women have access to the most accurate information available via less risky, invasive methods about their pregnancy AS EARLY AS POSSIBLE.
-The goal is to help moms avoid unneeded stress, possibly prevent unnecessary invasive procedures from a false positive result, and allow a mother to receive crucial information early in their pregnancy about their baby’s genetic condition.
+We are committed to ensuring that all pregnant women have access to the most accurate information available via less risky, less invasive methods about their pregnancy AS EARLY AS POSSIBLE.
+The goal is to help moms avoid unneeded stress, prevent potentially unnecessary invasive procedures from false positive results, and allow mothers to receive critical information early in their pregnancy about their baby’s genetic condition.

-These inaccurate results can provoke needless anguish and worry – possibly even an unnecessary invasive CVS (Chorionic Villus Sampling) in the 1st trimester or amniocentesis in the 2nd trimester, which can cause miscarriage.
+Older, traditional tests provide less accurate results and can provoke needless anguish and worry – possibly even an unnecessary invasive CVS (Chorionic Villus Sampling) in the 1st trimester or amniocentesis in the 2nd trimester, which can cause miscarriage.
 For others, including the up to 13,000 women per year who receive false negative results, dealing with the shock of not knowing about their child’s genetic condition until late in pregnancy or after delivery is the struggle they have to go through.
-Knowing sooner gives these women the opportunity to acclimate to the news and act earlier to address their baby's genetic condition.
+Knowing sooner gives these women the opportunity to acclimate to the news and act earlier to address their baby’s genetic condition.

 DON'T SUFFER IN SILENCE

 The undue stress and anguish from a false positive result is no minor thing, it can lead to unimaginable anxiety, pain from needless invasive diagnostic procedure, and in the worst case – a catastrophic miscarriage after the diagnostic procedure.
 Let your story be heard to show moms everywhere that that they are not alone in the stand for truth.